Quasi-Elliptic Cohomology and its Power Operations: Introduction

 \subsection{Power operation}

-One interesting point is that quasi-elliptic cohomology has power operations, which was first observed by Ganter, as shown in \cite{Gan07} and \cite{Gan13}.
+One significant feature of quasi-elliptic cohomology is that it has power operations, which was first observed by Ganter, as shown in \cite{Gan07} and \cite{Gan13}.
 In Section \ref{poweroperation} we construct the total power operation of quasi-elliptic cohomology.
-It satisfies the axioms that Ganter gave in Definition 4.3 in \cite{Gan06}.
-More explicitly, as shown in Theorem \ref{main1p}, the family of maps
+It satisfies the axioms for equivariant power operations that Ganter gave in Definition 4.3 in \cite{Gan06}.
+For more details, please see Theorem \ref{main1p}.